 What is the likelihood that adverse impacts will occur to wildlife as a result of wind energy development and operation, and what are the ecological consequences of those impacts?
 Risk can be defined as a function of hazard, vulnerability, and exposure, either to individual animals or to a population.
-Analyzing fatality data collected over many years and at multiple projects can help us understand which species are most at risk of collision or losing habitat, and where and under what conditions.
-Risk models can help us predict the wildlife impacts that might result from a particular wind energy project and can also help us estimate cumulative impacts of wind energy development on a larger scale.
+Site assessment activities can provide cursory information on which species are most likely to be exposed to a particular wind energy project.
+Risk models and post-construction fatality data at operational projects can help us predict the wildlife impacts that might result from future wind energy projects and can also help us estimate the cumulative impacts of wind energy development on a larger scale.

 Collision Risk and Risk Factors

 Some birds and bats collide with wind turbines.
+Collision is considered a direct impact to wildlife, by which take of an individual can be linked directly to the impact source.
+Analyzing fatality data collected over many years and at multiple projects can help us understand which species of birds and bats are most at risk of collision, and under what conditions.
 By collecting data and asking research questions, we are improving understanding of what species are at risk, and where and why they are at risk, so that mitigation can be targeted where it is needed.
 At many wind energy facilities, regular searches are conducted for birds and bats that collided with turbines.
-Analyzing results from fatality studies from many facilities can give us insight into patterns of collision risk and risk factors, including how risk varies across time and space, and how specific variables, such as landscape features and weather patterns, may influence risk.
+This is often referred to as post-construction mortality monitoring (PCM or PCMM).
+Analyzing results from fatality studies across many facilities can give us insight into patterns of collision risk and risk factors, including how risk varies across time and space, and how specific variables, such as landscape features and weather patterns, may influence risk.

-For many species, wind energy’s adverse impacts do not have population-level effects.
-Current estimates suggest most bird species, especially songbirds, are at low risk of population-level impacts from wind energy, while raptors may be more vulnerable to such effects.
-Population-level impacts on migratory tree bats are a concern, and better information on population sizes is needed to evaluate potential impact to these species.
-Although recorded fatalities of cave-dwelling bat species are typically low at most wind energy facilities, additional mortality from collisions is a concern given major declines in these species due to white-nose syndrome.
+For many species, adverse impacts from wind energy do not population-level effects.
+Current estimates suggest most bird species, especially songbirds, are at low risk of population-level impacts from wind energy, while longer-lived birds, like raptors, may be more vulnerable to such effects.
+Population-level impacts to migratory tree bats are a concern.
+Cave-dwelling bat fatalities are relatively low at most wind energy facilities, however major mortality from white-nose syndrome make populations of these species sensitive to impacts from wind energy.
 Greater access to data from all regions and better population estimates for some species are needed to better assess the effects of wind energy impacts.